The Size Evolution and the Size-Mass Relation of Lyman-Alpha Emitters across $3 \lesssim z < 7$ as Observed by JWST: Abstract

 \section{Abstract}

 Understanding the morphological structures of Lyman-alpha emitters (LAEs) is crucial for unveiling their formation pathways and the physical origins of Ly$\alpha$ emission.
 However, the evolution of their sizes and structural scaling relations remains debated.
 In this study, we analyze a large sample of 876 spectroscopically confirmed LAEs at $3 \lesssim z < 7$, selected from the MUSE, VANDELS, and CANDELSz7 surveys in the GOODS-S, UDS, and COSMOS fields.
-Utilizing deep, high-resolution near-infrared images from the James Webb Space Telescope (JWST), we measure their rest-frame UV and optical V-band effective radii ($R_{\rm e}$) through two-dimensional S\'{e}rsic profile fitting.
-Our results show that these LAEs are generally compact with weak size evolution, following $R_{\rm e,UV} \propto (1 + z)^{-0.91 \pm 0.10}$ and $R_{\rm e,V} \propto (1 + z)^{-0.93 \pm 0.18}$, respectively.
+Utilizing James Webb Space Telescope (JWST) NIRCam imaging data, we measure their rest-frame UV and optical V-band effective radii ($R_{\rm e}$) through two-dimensional S\'{e}rsic profile fitting.
+Our results show that these LAEs are generally compact, with a median $R_{\rm e,UV}$ of 0.50$^{+0.30}_{-0.24}$ kpc and a median $R_{\rm e,V}$ of 0.57$^{+0.33}_{-0.24}$ kpc.
+The size evolution follows $R_{\rm e,UV} \propto (1 + z)^{-0.91 \pm 0.10}$ and $R_{\rm e,V} \propto (1 + z)^{-0.93 \pm 0.18}$, respectively.
 Their UV and optical sizes are statistically comparable, indicating negligible UV-to-optical color gradients.
 For the first time, we establish the rest-frame optical size-mass relation for LAEs at $z>3$, finding slopes comparable to typical star-forming galaxies (SFGs), but with slightly smaller sizes at a given stellar mass.
-These results provide important clues for understanding the formation mechanisms and structural evolution of LAEs in the early universe.
+These results provide important clues for understanding structural evolution of LAEs in the early universe.

 \keywords{Lyman-alpha galaxies (978) --- Galaxy evolution (594) --- High-redshift galaxies (734)}